 - To be free of anything that could cause excessive load forces to be transferred to the structure’s foundation and building, causing collapse or significant damage.

-It’s also important to note that homes and other structures located in coastal areas cannot be built on traditional inland foundations, including crawlspaces, basements, and slabs.
-It’s also not recommended to construct coastal buildings on solid wall foundations, even if those foundations are elevated, because the forces of the flood could destroy part or all of the foundation wall.
+It’s important to note that homes and other structures located in coastal areas cannot be built on traditional inland foundations, including crawlspaces, basements, and slabs.
+It’s not recommended to construct coastal buildings on solid wall foundations, even if those foundations are elevated, because the forces of the flood could destroy part or all of the foundation wall.

 3. WHY COASTAL BUILDINGS NEED TO BE ELEVATED